-- (a) The commission may impose a civil penalty against a person only after a formal hearing as provided by Subchapter E, Chapter 571, Government Code. - (b) The commission shall base the amount of the penalty on: - (1) the seriousness of the violation; - (2) the history of previous violations; - (3) the amount necessary to deter future violations; and - (4) any other matter that justice may require.
+(a) The commission may impose a civil penalty against a person as provided by this subchapter only after a formal hearing as provided by Subchapter E, Chapter 571, Government Code.

+(b) The commission shall base the amount of the penalty on:

+- (1) the seriousness of the violation; - (2) the history of previous violations; - (3) the amount necessary to deter future violations; and - (4) any other matter that justice may require.